10 Psychological Effects of Yelling in Relationship

 Studies show that for women primarily, verbal abuse is associated with poorer mental health.
 Because of this, one of the effects of a husband yelling at his wife is mental health issues such as anxiety disorders, eating disorders, and poor social well-being.

-3. You become afraid
+3. Becoming afraid

 Another one of the harmful psychological effects of being yelled at in a relationship is that it causes you to be afraid of your spouse.